Pagination, infinite scroll, and load more are the three most popular methods of presenting content to users.

 When you search for a query, Google initially loads a few results and then dynamically fetches additional results as you scroll down the page.

-Key features of Load More
+Pros of using Load More

 Which Navigation Style Improves SEO Visibility?